 The Company has evaluated the impact of this guidance on its customer contracts, sales incentive programs, gift card programs, information systems, business processes, and financial statement disclosures.
 The new revenue recognition model provides guidance on the identification of multiple performance obligations embedded within customer contracts.
-The Company's customer contracts include one performance obligation which is satisfied once product is delivered to the customer.
+The Company's customer contracts include one performance obligation which is satisfied once each product is delivered to the customer.
+Thus revenues are recognized at a point in time.
+Under the new standard such performance obligations are satisfied at the point at which the Company transfers control to the customer.
+This is consistent with the Company's current practice of recognizing revenue upon delivery to the customer, with the exception of the Company's current practice of recognizing revenue at shipping point on direct-to-consumer sales.
+The Company is in the process of quantifying the impact that the change in revenue recognition timing of its direct-to-consumer sales will have on its financial statements.

 The new standard includes the concept of variable consideration and requires companies to include variable consideration in the transaction price to the extent it is probable that there will not be a significant reversal in the amount of cumulative revenue recognized when the uncertainty is resolved.
-Although the Company's sales incentive programs fall under the scope of this new guidance, it is not expected to have a material impact on the amount or timing of revenue recognition.
+Although the Company's sales incentive programs fall under the scope of this new guidance, it is not expected to have a significant impact on the amount or timing of revenue recognition.

 The new standard addresses current diversity in practice in regards to the derecognition of unredeemed gift card liabilities that are not subject to unclaimed property laws.
-The new guidance requires companies to recognize revenue on such liabilities when the likelihood of customer redemption becomes remote which approximates the Company's existing method of recognizing breakage revenue on these liabilities.
+The new guidance requires companies to recognize revenue on such liabilities through breakage or when the likelihood of customer redemption becomes remote.
+This is consistent with the Company's existing method of recognizing breakage revenue on these liabilities.

 The Company expects to adopt this guidance when effective using the modified retrospective approach.
-Under this approach, prior financial statements would not be restated.
+Under this approach, prior financial statements would not be restated and a cumulative effect adjustment will be recorded as an adjustment to retained earnings.
+Adoption will result in expanded disclosures on revenue recognition policies, disaggregated revenues and contract liabilities.

-In February 2016, the FASB issued guidance to increase the transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
+In February 2016, the FASB issued guidance to increase the transparency and comparability among organizations by recognizing right-of-use assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
 Current GAAP does not require lessees to recognize assets and liabilities arising from operating leases on the balance sheet.
 This new guidance is effective for fiscal years beginning after December 15, 2018.
 Early adoption is permitted.
-The Company expects to adopt this guidance when effective and is evaluating the impact this standard will have on its financial statements.
+The Company expects to adopt this guidance when effective and is in the early stages of implementation.
+Adoption will have a material impact on the Company's consolidated financial statements, primarily to the consolidated balance sheets and related disclosures.